KM4HQZ/road-trip-planner/PIXEL_QUICK_START.md

 1. Email the `.gpx` file to yourself
 2. Open email on Pixel
 3. Tap the attachment
-4. Select "Open with Magic Earth"
+4. Select "Open with OsmAnd"
 5. ✅ Done!

 **Method B: Google Drive**
 1. Upload `.gpx` to Google Drive from computer
 2. Open Drive app on Pixel
-3. Tap the file → "Open with Magic Earth"
+3. Tap the file → "Open with OsmAnd"
 4. ✅ Done!

-**Method C: USB Cable** (if you have one handy)
-1. Connect Pixel via USB
-2. Copy `.gpx` to Download folder
-3. Open Files app → Downloads
+**Method C: Direct Import to OsmAnd**
+1. Transfer `.gpx` to: `/Android/data/net.osmand/files/tracks/`
+2. In OsmAnd: Menu → My Places → Tracks
-4. Tap `.gpx` file → "Magic Earth"
+3. Tap your file → "Show on map"
-5. ✅ Done!
+4. ✅ Done!

-### Step 5: Use in Magic Earth
+### Step 5: Use in OsmAnd
 1. Route appears on map automatically
 2. Tap any waypoint to see details
 3. Tap "Navigate" to start turn-by-turn